Collective modes and terahertz near-field response of superconductors: Abstract

 \section{Abstract}

-We theoretically study the low energy electromagnetic response of BCS type superconductors focusing on propagating collective modes that are accessible with THz near field optics.
-The interesting frequency and momentum range is $\omega < \Delta$ and $q < 1/\xi$ where $\Delta$ is the gap and $\xi$ is the coherence length.
+We theoretically study the low energy electromagnetic response of BCS type superconductors focusing on propagating collective modes that are observable with THz near field optics.
+The interesting frequency and momentum range is $\omega < 2\Delta$ and $q < 1/\xi$ where $\Delta$ is the gap and $\xi$ is the coherence length.
 We show that it is possible to observe the superfluid plasmons, amplitude (Higgs) modes, Bardasis-Schrieffer modes and Carlson-Goldman modes using THz near field technique, although none of these modes couple linearly to far field radiation.
 Coupling of THz near field radiation to the amplitude mode requires particle-hole symmetry breaking while coupling to the Bardasis-Schrieffer mode does not and is typically stronger.
-The Carlson-Goldman mode appears in the near field reflection coefficient as a weak feature in the sub-THz frequency range.
-In a system of two superconducting layers with nanometer scale separation, an acoustic phase mode appears as the antisymmetric plasmon mode of the system.
-This mode leads to well defined resonance peaks in the near-field THz response and has strong anti crossings with the Bardasis-Schrieffer mode and amplitude mode, enhancing their response.
-In a slab of layered superconductor such as the high T$_c$ compounds, which can be viewed as a natural optical cavity, many branches of propagating Josephson plasmon modes couple to the THz near field radiation.
+For parameters appropriate to layered superconductors of current interest, the Carlson-Goldman mode appears in the near field reflection coefficient as a weak feature in the sub-THz frequency range.
+In a system of two superconducting layers with nanometer scale separation, an acoustic phase mode appears as the antisymmetric density fluctuation mode of the system.
+This mode produces well defined resonance peaks in the near-field THz response and has strong anticrossings with the Bardasis-Schrieffer and amplitude modes, enhancing their response.
+In a slab consisting of many layers of quasi-two dimensional superconductors, realized for example in samples of high T$_c$ cuprate compounds, many branches of propagating Josephson plasmon modes are found to couple to the THz near field radiation.